jbock-java/zerobuilder/values.md

 }
 ````

+This will ensure that the generated `AnimalBuilders` class has both an `animalBuilder` and `animalUpdater` method.
-The following methods could then also be added to the `Animal` class, for convenience:
+The following convenience methods could then also be added to `Animals`:

 ````java
 static AnimalBuilders.AnimalBuilder.Name builder() {